tmorin/ceb/book/messaging/README.md

 A _bus_ is a component providing a set of commands to emit and receive _messages_.

 The built-in solution provides a _model_ which expresses the primary building blocks of an Event/Message architecture.
 Moreover, a built-in implementation relying on the native DOM Event System is also available, c.f.
-[DomBus] and [BusBuilder].
+[DomBus] and [DomBusBuilder].

 [DomBus]: ../api/classes/messaging.DomBus.html
-[BusBuilder]: ../api/classes/messaging.BusBuilder.html
+[DomBusBuilder]: ../api/classes/messaging.DomBusBuilder.html